Waiting for a Housing Benefit claim to be processed

-You should provide the information that they ask for within one month, or your claim could be cancelled.
+You should give the information that they ask for within one month, or your claim could be cancelled.
 Make sure you get a receipt and keep this in a safe place with the receipt that confirms that you handed in your claim form.

 Download our checklist to see what information you should provide to the council.

 If you are having difficulty providing the information, make sure you contact the council and explain the problem.
 They may be able to request information directly from the DWP, your employer, or other relevant organisation.
-If they do not help you, contact Shelter Cymru.

 How long will I have to wait for a decision?